New moms: here’s the ultimate mom to be guide. Everything you need to know about pregnancy, labor, and welcoming your baby home.

 Waterproof pads are a savior for at home and when you’re out!
 I have four right now: two for the diaper bag and two for the nursery.
 There’ll be accidents!

-These are fine for nursing and sleeping.
-Unless you want to undo your bra at every feed, this is a must-have.
+Unless you want to undo your bra at every feed, nursing bras are a must-have.
 Buy a larger size because your breasts will feel engorged.
 They don’t have wires so they’re extra comfortable.
-Motherhood Maternity has some great selections.

 Load up!
 Bleeding can occur up to six weeks after delivery.
 Buy a box of the thick ones, and a box of the regulars and liners for when the bleeding starts decreasing.

 Anything that touches your skin will be uncomfortable.
-Buy extra cotton underwear, wear your hubby’s shirts, and find some loose pants.
+Buy extra cotton underwear (or maternity underwear), wear your hubby’s shirts, and find some loose pants.

 For swaddling, cut off tags and don’t get anything with heavy embroidering.
 Buy thick and light ones for different uses.